 With that said, Google can't, at least not at this moment, know if your content is any good.
 I'm not talking about grammar and punctuation, but the actual quality.
 So, hurray?
-You don't really need to be an expert to start a blog and fake it 'till you make it.
+You don't really need to be an expert to start a blog so learn as you go and fake it 'till you make it.

 But, if you want to go places you better know at least a little or hire someone that does for the next step

 Step 3: Content is The King, but Optimization is The Queen